Caroline S. Chang

 As the assistant vice president for operations and campaigns at Santa Clara University, Caroline Chang oversees advancement services-gift processing, records, reporting and technical services, research and prospect management, stewardship, budgeting, human resources, facilities for University Relations, and campaign planning and reporting.

-She earned a bachelor's degree in psychology from Macalester College.
+He holds a bachelor's degree from Trinity Lutheran College.

 Senior Director of Development & Alumni Relations Services

 Jennifer Liu-Cooper will end her term as the senior director of development and alumni relations services at the University of Delaware on June 30, 2014, when she will begin her new role as a private consultant.